riceissa/issarice.com/wiki/malaria-notes.md

 > and a significant parallel investment in establishing the required
 > environmental, population, and malaria vector data.

+DCP2 (p 422):

+> Despite its impact on mosquito density and its contribution to reducing
+> transmission, larviciding is not as effective as IRS and ITNs in reducing
+> mosquito longevity (Najera and Zaim 2002).

 # Malaria FAQs

 * [CDC's malaria FAQ](https://www.cdc.gov/Malaria/about/faqs.html)